jmbealer/my-knowledge-base/education/sophiaorg.md

 Introduction to Psychology (no longer offered) 3 credits Thomas Edison State University
   Excelsior
-Introduction to Psychology: Smarter Decisions Through Psychology 3 credits Thomas Edison State University
+  Overlap with Introduction to Ethics, Introduction to Psychology and  Introduction to Sociology Introduction to Psychology: Smarter Decisions Through Psychology 3 credits Thomas Edison State University
-  Excelsior: PSY 101 Introduction to Psychology Introduction to Sociology (no longer offered) 3 credits Thomas Edison State University
+  Excelsior: PSY 101 Introduction to Psychology Overlap with Introduction to Ethics, Introduction to Psychology and  Introduction to Sociology Introduction to Sociology (no longer offered) 3 credits Thomas Edison State University
   Excelsior
-Introduction to Sociology: Embracing Diversity and Collaboration 3 credits Thomas Edison State University
+  Overlap with Introduction to Ethics, Introduction to Psychology and  Introduction to Sociology Introduction to Sociology: Embracing Diversity and Collaboration 3 credits Thomas Edison State University
-  Excelsior: SOC 101 Introduction to Sociology Macroeconomics 3 credits
+  Excelsior: SOC 101 Introduction to Sociology
+  Overlap with Introduction to Ethics, Introduction to Psychology and  Introduction to Sociology Macroeconomics 3 credits
   Thomas Edison State University
   Excelsior: ECO 262 Macroeconomics
+  Suggested order: 1.)
+Microeconomics 2.)
+Macroeconomics
 Microeconomics 3 credits
   Thomas Edison State University
   Excelsior: EC2 260 Microeconomics
+  Suggested order: 1.)
+Microeconomics 2.)
+Macroeconomics
 Topics in US History 3 credits
   Thomas Edison State University
   Excelsior: Social Science/History Elective